About this Shoe

 Measure your foot length by placing a ruler flat on the floor straight alongside the inside of your foot from your heal to your toes.

 Place an object with a flat edge straight across your toes with the edge touching the tip of your longest toe.
-Take the measurement (in millimeters) from the ruler where the flat edge crosses (see image below).
+Take the measurement (in millimetres) from the ruler where the flat edge crosses (see image below).
 This is your foot length measurement.

 2. SELECTING A SHOE SIZE